afombravo/2FAST2Q/README.md

 If the starting position varies within the read, it is possible to search for a delimiting known sequence, and then extract the sequence before/after it.
 In this case, it is allowed to input the following:
  1) A 5' end search sequence, and the amount of bp the program should inventory after.
- 2) A 3' end search sequence, and the amount of bp the program should inventory after.
+ 2) A 3' end search sequence, and the amount of bp the program should inventory before.
  3) A 5'and 3' end search sequence, the program will return and count everything in between these two.
  4) How many mismatches are allowed in the search sequence